 - Understand the meaning of the “tens” and “ones” places in two-digit numbers and learn to compare two-digit numbers using > (more than) and < (less than).

 - Recognize that the equal sign means both sides of the equation have the same value and know whether an equation is false (such as 3 + 4 = 9).

 - Measure objects and put them in order by length.

 - Read a clock and be able to tell the time to the nearest hour.

 - Sort items into categories by shape, size, color and function.

-Kids develop at different rates, but if your child is having trouble, it’s better to speak up sooner rather than later.
-If your child is struggling to keep up in an academic area or can’t seem to stay focused, partnering with the teacher can make a big difference.
+Kids develop at different rates.
+But if your child is having trouble, it’s better to speak up sooner rather than later.
+If your child is struggling to keep up in an academic area or can’t seem to stay focused, talking to the teacher can make a big difference.
 Together you can create a plan and keep track of your child’s progress.
-It’s also a good idea to attend parent-teacher conferences.
-Planning ahead can help you make the most of these meetings.